ramingasanov/phpvms/modules/DisposableTools/README.md

 * `['count' => 1, 'type' => 'landingrate', 'hub' => 'LTAI']`
 * `['count' => 1, 'type' => 'landingrate', 'hub' => $hub->id]`

 Default options will give you the overall top 3 pilots by their flight counts.
-If you want to see your "Best" pilot, just set the count to 1
+If you want to see your "Best" pilot, just set count to 1

 ### WhazzUp Widgets (IVAO & VATSIM)